hashicorp-dev-advocates/envoy-metrics-demystified/shipyard/docs/http_requests.md

 ![](./images/api_requests_5.jpg)

-Looking at the 50% is useful to track the long term performance of your system but it does not really show you any outliers.
+Looking at the 50% is useful to track the long term performance of your system, but it does not really show you any outliers.
 Outliers that are present a large difference to the 50% could be dramatically influencing the median and therefore affecting performance.
 Therefore when looking at latency you should also consider the outliers such as 90% and 95%.